Introduction to Bacon & the Art of Living

 - and trusts in Him as a fortress

 - that does not yield to any storms

 Through the Paarl mountains a crescendo of voices rose, the National song of the Orange Free State!
 Pride filled the souls of prisoners!
-Suddenly they feel pride again as it dawns on them that they are part of something bigger than themselves!
+Suddenly they felt pride again as it dawns on them that they were part of something bigger!
 Even in the former Colony of the Cape, they have brothers and sisters!
 A bond binds them that cannot be broken by the Imperial forces!

 - on our President, o Lord!